Angel falls – World’s Highest Waterfall in Venezuela

 Geological Formation:

-Around 70 million years ago, tectonic activity began to lift the area, forming the Guiana Shield, a large plateau that covers much of northern South America.
-The uplift caused the layers of rock to fracture and form deep canyons, including the one that Angel Falls flows through.
+Approximately 70 million years ago, the activity of tectonic forces started to raise the region creating the Guiana Shield, which is a great plateau that occupies the largest part of northern South America.
+The uplift made the rock layers fracture to make deep canyons, such as the one the Angel Falls flows through.

 The Formation of Angel Falls:

-The Churun River flows over the top of Auyán-tepui and then plunges 979 meters over the edge, creating Angel Falls.
-The falls are created by the combination of the height of the drop and the volume of water that flows over the edge.
+The river Churun passes across the top of the Auyan-tepui and then drops 979 meters over the edge, forming Angel Falls.
+The height of the drop and the mass of water falling on top of the edge cause the falls.

 How to get to Angel falls Venezuela